Phalcode/gamevault-docs/docs/client-docs/setup.md

 ![pendingactivation](/img/docs/setup-client/login-window-pending-activation.png)

-You can either return to the profile selection or wait until an admin activates your account.
-Once activated, you will be logged in automatically.
+You can return to the profile selection or wait for an admin to activate your account.
+Once that happens, the client logs you in automatically.

 ### Server Input Validation